The Weeknd: 1990–2008: Early life

+2009–2014: Trilogy and Kiss Land

 In August 2009, Tesfaye began anonymously releasing music on YouTube.
-The following year, he met Jeremy Rose, a producer who had an idea for a dark contemporary R&B project.
-After initially trying to pitch the idea to musician Curtis Santiago, Rose played one of his instrumentals for Tesfaye, who freestyle rapped over it.
-Rose produced three songs – "What You Need", "Loft Music" and "The Party & The After Party" – and others that Tesfaye had sung on, which were ultimately scrapped.
-Rose let Tesfaye keep the tracks he had produced under the condition that he would be credited for them.
+The following year, he met the producer Jeremy Rose at a party.
+Rose asked Tesfaye if he wanted to work together as a dark R&B project after hearing him freestyle over an instrumental.
+After creating multiple songs and parting ways due to creative differences, Tesfaye was allowed to use the songs they made together under the condition that Rose received production credits.
 In December 2010, Tesfaye uploaded "What You Need", "Loft Music" and "The Morning" to YouTube under the username "xoxxxoooxo".
-His identity was initially unknown.
-The songs drew some attention online, and were later included in a blog post from rapper Drake.
+His identity remained undisclosed initially.
+These songs gained attention online and were later acknowledged in a blog post by the rapper Drake.
 The songs subsequently received coverage from various media outlets, including Pitchfork and The New York Times.

-Before adopting the stage name the Weeknd, Tesfaye released music under the aliases the Noise and Kin Kane.
-His current stage name was chosen in tribute to when he dropped out of school, took his mattress, "left one weekend and never came home."
-However, Rose claims the name was his idea.
-The last 'e' was excluded to avoid trademark problems with pop rock band the Weekend.
-In the beginning of his career, Tesfaye worked at American Apparel.
-Due to his anonymity, his co-workers listened to his music without knowing it was him.

 In 2011, Tesfaye met music executives Wassim "Sal" Slaiby and Amir "Cash" Esmailian, with whom, along with Taylor, he founded the XO record label.
-On March 21, Tesfaye released his debut mixtape House of Balloons.
-The mixtape included production from producers Illangelo and Doc McKinney, and included the tracks produced by Rose, although he did not receive production credits.
-House of Balloons was named as one of ten shortlisted nominees for the 2011 Polaris Music Prize.
-On August 18, Tesfaye released his second mixtape Thursday, which received generally positive reviews.
-His third mixtape, Echoes of Silence, was released on December 21.
-It was a longlisted nominee for the 2012 Polaris Music Prize.
+On March 21, Tesfaye released his debut mixtape, House of Balloons, which featured production from Illangelo and Doc McKinney.
+The mixtape also included tracks produced by Rose, although he did not receive production credits.
+House of Balloons was named as one of the ten shortlisted nominees for the 2011 Polaris Music Prize.